Baclofen and Alcohol: What You Need to Know

 What can you not take with Baclofen?

-Drugs that should not be taken with baclofen include:
+Drugs that should not be mixed with this medication include:

 • Opioid pain relievers